meteor/meteor/content/code-style.md

 }
 ```

-To run the linter, you can now simply type:
+To run the linter, you can now type:

 ```bash
 meteor npm run lint